Liminality: A Participation Essay

 “All human occupations and professions must themselves be expressions of the universe and its mode of functioning.
 This is especially true of what came to be known as religion, for the term religion and the term universe are somewhat similar in their meaning.
 Both are derived from the Latin, and both have to do with turning back to unity.
 Religion, re-ligare, is a binding back to origin.
 Universe, or universa, is a turning back of the many to the one.
 Earlier peoples seem to have understood this.” –Thomas Berry

 Reflecting on the work thus far, it becomes clear that there was something in my belief system that pushed/pulled me into this work.
 Was it purpose?
 For me, probably.
-I believed I had something unique, or at at a minimum something missing, for those individuals with whom I worked at the time.
+I believed I had something unique, or at a minimum something missing, for those individuals with whom I worked at the time.
 So, before I knew I would become a coach, I coached.
 In truth, all I did was encourage.
 And I don’t understand all I know about that.

 Building Confident Leaders